foofork/orchflow/cfreadme.md

+claude-flow swarm "investigate and ensure our exports and module tests are fullfilled" --strategy development --parallel --claude

 # Claude Flow Command Guide for Orchflow Development

 This guide documents the most effective Claude Flow command workflows for developing the Orchflow terminal-based IDE project.